City of Bad Gandersheim

 When completed, it will have a water surface of 400 ha and a bank length of 11 km.
 The utilisation concept provides for various zones for bathing, water sports, holiday accommodation, landing places for boats, fishing and nature conservation.
-The third largest lake in Lower Saxony is expected to be created here by 2032, but even now it is worthwhile taking the path to the depleted open-cast mine.
+The fourth largest lake in Lower Saxony is expected to be created here by 2032, but even now it is worthwhile taking the path to the depleted open-cast mine.
 From May to September, public guided tours on various topics are offered every second Saturday of the month.

 District of Hildesheim

 World Heritage Visitor Centre Hildesheim & Tourist Information

 UNESCO World Heritage Churches